digst/cloud/design.md

 #### Build

-The source of application and platform services are stored at the GovCloud Provider to support rebuilds even when an external code repository is out of reach.
+The source codes for application and platform services are stored by the Platform Provider to support rebuilds in the event of an external code repository being out of reach.

-**[Build Image]** Docker images are build from source using custom image maintained by SIT.
+**[Build Image]** Docker images are built from source code using custom images maintained by SIT.

-In the very definition of PaaS, the provider chooses which *programming languages, libraries, services, and tools* to suopport.
-The custom build and test images defines the supported technology stack on the platformn.
+In the very definition of PaaS, the provider chooses which *programming languages, libraries, services, and tools* to support.
+The build and test images define the supported technology stack on the platform.
 The GovCloud aims to provide a seamless process of bringing services into production.

-The custom build and test image allows developers to replicate the features of the automated deploy processes used by SIT on their local machine.
+The build and test image allows developers to replicate on their local machines the features of the automated deploy processes used by SIT.

-The build and test image is governed as part of the generel service life cycle.
+The build and test image is governed as part of the generel service lifecycle.

 #### Test

-**[Test Image]** Automated test of services are done using a custom image maintained by SIT.
+**[Test Image]** Automated test of services is done using a custom image maintained by SIT.

-As above, this allows test to be carried out on local developer machines in an environment that closely match the one used in production.
+As above, this allows tests to be carried out on developer's local machine in an environment that closely matches the one used in production.

-**[Acceptance test]** Service passing the provided automated tests are considered running.
+**[Acceptance test]** A service that passes the provided automated tests is considered running.

-Because the same virtual machine is used to build and test services at both the consumer and provider, the automated test can also be used as a form of acceptance test.
-That is, the GovCloud provider can rely on the test to verify that a service is running after an upgrade of the underlying platform.
-A side effect to this, is that if a service is behaving un-expected after a platform update, new tests should be writen to provide better test coverage for future updates.
+Scaleability of the GovCloud Platform is contingent on the automation of the Platform Provider's service monitoring.
+In order to support this, Application Developers must provide automated acceptance tests as an integral part of developing applications and services to the GovCloud Platform.
+After an upgrade of the underlying platform, the Platform Provider's criteria for assessing whether or not a service is running, is the result of its acceptance test.
+A side effect to this is that if a service behaves un-expectedly in an acceptance test after a platform update, new tests should be written to provide better test coverage for future updates.

-**[Sandbox]** SIT provides limited unsupported free-of-charge GovCloud ressources to existing and prospect consumers for evaluation purposes.
+**[Sandbox]** SIT provides limited, unsupported, free-of-charge GovCloud resources to existing and prospect consumers for evaluation purposes.

-Sandboxes can help the uptake of the GovCloud among existing customers and private vendors interested in providing developers to government agencies can familiarize them self with the prefered setup before project establishment.
+Sandboxes help the uptake of the GovCloud Platform among existing and prospective consumers, and third party developers interested in providing developers to government agencies, by allowing them to familiarise themselves with the prefered setup before project establishment.

-The user access management to the sand box is seperated from the rest of the GovCloud.
-SIT Customers can request temporary accredentials for employees and 3rd party developers to evaluate features and the tool chain.
-Sand boxes have no support, no SLA and will be erased after a specified number of days.
+The user access management of the sandbox is separated from the rest of the GovCloud.
+SIT Customers can request temporary accredentials for employees and third party developers to evaluate features and the toolchain.
+Sandboxes have no support, no SLA and will be erased after a specified number of days.

-The limited cost of sandboxes can be taken up by existing users.
-They will benifit significantly from each new application and customer through the economy of scale.
+The limited cost of sandboxes is covered by existing users as they will benefit significantly from each new application and customer through economy of scale.

 #### Release